datanav/docs/guide-create-first-synchronization.rst

   You should also acquire:
     - A `Hubspot developer account <https://developers.hubspot.com/>`_ (free)
-    - Set up a `test account in Hubspot <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_ in order to `aquire an API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_
+    - A `test account in Hubspot <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_ in order to `aquire an API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_

 |
 |